ancandi/Night-Mode-Disabler-Whitelist-M/README.md

 **[Download for Safari / iOS / macOS](https://github.com/ancandi/Night-Mode-Disabler-Whitelist-M/raw/refs/heads/main/night-mode-disabler-safari.user.js)** *(Optimized for WebKit & Apple-specific rendering flags)*

+>Note: No tests have been made for the Safari version 1.0.1.

 <br>

 ## 🛠️ How to Use